sedol1339/files/papers.md

     - We present the Multilingual TEDx corpus, a collection of audio recordings from TEDx talks in 8 source languages (es, fr, pt, it, ru, el, ar, de).

+Serai, P., Sunder, V., & Fosler-Lussier, E. (2021).
+Hallucination of speech recognition errors with sequence to sequence learning. arXiv, 2103.12258.
+Retrieved from https://arxiv.org/abs/2103.12258v3

+    - We present a dual encoder model for ASR error prediction that can look at both word and phoneme sequence representations of input text to further improve the fidelity of hallucinated errors.
+In our model, the word sequence decoder is conditioned on a word sequence encoder and a phoneme sequence encoder from the ground truth transcription (fig. 1, 2).
+    - This may be helpful when cascading ASR systems with NLU systems trained on text data.
+We can augment input text using our model, so that the downstream NLU model observes during training an input that contains the kind of errors expected from ASR at test time, and thus can learn to be robust to them.

 Shi, X., Yu, F., Lu, Y., Liang, Y., Feng, Q., Wang, D., ...Xie, L. (2021).
 The Accented English Speech Recognition Challenge 2020: Open Datasets, Tracks, Baselines, Results and Methods. arXiv, 2102.10233.
 Retrieved from https://arxiv.org/abs/2102.10233v1

     - Accent poses a great challenge to the robustness of ASR.
 The difference between accents is mainly reflected in three aspects of pronunciation: stress, tone and duration.